- Introduction

 - Bridge loans to help finance for a short period of time, typically 3–6 months in duration.
 In some cases, these kinds of mortgages are registered against multiple properties at once.

-In addition, there are other loans that can be offered by private lenders that do not represent mortgaging a particular property.
-The following loans are beneficial for those seeking short term financial help to alleviate immediate needs such as:
+Additionally, private lenders can offer other loans that do not involve mortgaging a specific property.
+The following loans are beneficial for those seeking short-term financial help to alleviate immediate needs such as:

 - A consolidation loan to pay off high-interest credit cards in one manageable monthly payment.

-- Home Improvement loans to pay for immediate renovation needs without going through the lengthy loan application process through a major bank.
+- A home improvement loan to pay for immediate renovation needs without going through the lengthy loan application process through a major bank.

 - A Home Equity Line of Credit (HELOC) allows you to access equity built up in your home quickly and for a shorter term to pay for immediate expenses you may have.
 Since this kind of loan is more challenging to manage, only a limited number of more sophisticated private lenders are able to offer HELOCs.

-What is the difference between A, B, and C Lenders?
+What Distinguishes A, B, and C Lenders from Each Other?

 In order to further understand the role private lending plays in the mortgage market, it is beneficial to be able to differentiate between the types of lenders that are available.
 Lenders fall into three main categories.
 Each category has its own criteria required of the borrower in order to be ultimately approved for a mortgage loan.
 Lenders are considered to be either A Lenders, B Lenders or C Lenders.